bahrus/custom-enhancements/README.md

 What this would do:

 1. If my-item is a custom element, use that.
 Otherwise, check if a custom enhancement with that name exists in the registry.
 2. In the case that my-item is a custom element, use document.createElement('my-item') to generate the custom element.
-The custom element's attach method could choose to place itself somewhere inside the element it is adorning.
+The custom element's attachedCallback (not connectedCallback) method could choose to place itself somewhere inside the element it is adorning.
 3. Before attaching, merge whatever properties were passed to the "tbd" placeholder.
 4. After the attachment, "setting" the property to an object would **not** replace the custom element/enhancement with the object, but rather the setter for "tbd" would interject, and do an Object.assign of the passed in object into the custom element/enhancement instance.